basp/linie/src/Genie/README.md

 ## todo
 * `Vector4<T>` is unfinshed and not usable.
+* Lots more other stuff and bugs that are not apparent yet.

 ## credits
 * The following books *The Ray Tracer Challenge*, *Ray Tracing From the Ground Up*, *Ray Tracing in a Weekend*, *Ray Tracing the Next Week*, *PBRT* and *Finite Precision Number Systems and Arithmetic*.